reasonml/reasonml.github.io/src/pages/guide/editor-tools/global-installation.md

 ### (Alternative) Through OPAM

 [OPAM](https://opam.ocaml.org) is the native package manager for OCaml.
-If you come from OCaml and don't have npm/yarn, use this installation, but be careful about it!
+If you come from OCaml and don't have npm/yarn, you can optionally install this way, but be careful!

-Make sure you're on OCaml `4.02.3`.
+**Make sure you're on OCaml `4.02.3`**.

 ```
 opam update